Thanksgiving would not be the same without Pressure Cooker Orange Ginger Cranberry Sauce. You will never open another can again!

 If you don’t like the taste of ginger, just skip it.

-Dump the Cranberries into the Pressure Cooker cooking pot.
+Dump the Cranberries into the Instant Pot or Pressure Cooker cooking pot.

 Pour the Orange Ginger Juice over the Cranberries and mix through.